 The setup process for Reach and ICAS depends on the subject as well as how many students you are enrolling.

-The multi-faceted data insights derived from student assessment tools, like Reach and ICAS, can help to inform more effective teaching strategies, drive student engagement, unlock student potential and elevate learning.
+The multi-faceted data insights derived from student assessment tools, like Reach, ICAS and PSAM, can help to inform more effective teaching strategies, drive student engagement, unlock student potential and elevate learning.

 By giving schools in outer regional, remote, very remote, Indigenous and low socioeconomic communities these tools in a program that carries no financial obligation, we hope to help level the playing field and drive equitable learning opportunities.

-All participating schools will receive login details for the results portal where they can access their online Reach and ICAS reports via a self-service dashboard.
+All participating schools will receive login details for the results portal where they can access their online Reach, ICAS and/or PSAM reports via a self-service dashboard.
 This interactive dashboard includes streamlined report documents to view and print as well as a series of student and school certificates.

-The results portal provides in-depth analysis of learning through various lenses.
+The results portals provide in-depth analysis of learning through various lenses.
 Whether it’s analysing data at classroom, year and school levels, or drilling down and understanding an individual’s learning needs, the results dashboard can provide invaluable insights to inform more effective teaching practices and improve overall results.

-Participating schools will also have access to our assessment consultants who can explain how to best use the dashboard and get the most out of their Reach and ICAS reports.
+Participating schools will also have access to our assessment consultants who can explain how to best use the dashboard and get the most out of their reports.

 Reach is a suite of annual online benchmarking assessments available across four literacy and three STEM subjects.
 Reach assessments identify students’ strengths, weaknesses and progress across entire classes or year groups.
 By providing objective data on students’ progression year on year, Reach enables educators to tailor methods, improve class allocations and apply effective teaching practices at scale.